 Mike Breslin came to journalism via a financially bruising attempt to make a career as a racing driver.
 A graduate of the famed Winfield Racing Driver School in France, Mike raced in Formula Ford in the '80s and at the start of the '90s, picking up a few good placings and crashing fairly regularly.
 After all but destroying his Van Diemen against the Brands Hatch barriers in 1989 he answered an advert for a reporter to cover races at the then new Pembrey circuit, and at one stage was supplying copy for three separate magazines from the south Wales track.

-Mike has had three books published, a novel set in the world of Formula 1, The Unfair Advantage, (Rough Diamond Media 2000) The Track Day Manual (Haynes 2008) and his new historical novel, Pieces of Silver (Pie Shop Publishing 2014).
+Mike has had four books published, a novel set in the world of Formula 1, The Unfair Advantage, (Rough Diamond Media 2000) The Track Day Manual (Haynes 2008) his historical novel, Pieces of Silver (Pie Shop Publishing 2014) and Road Trip: A Practical Manual (Haynes 2020).
 See books for more details.
-He has written nine novels, two of which are currently in the process of being sold to publishers by his literary agent.

 Mike is a member of the Guild of Motoring Writers, the National Union of Journalists and the Welsh Motoring Writers group.
 In 1999 he was Highly Commended at the Welsh Press Awards, while in 2003 he picked up the Subbing/Production Team of the Year at the IPC Media Awards.